Joseph-hackathon/Joseph-hackathon/README.md

-# 😄 I'm Product Manager
+# 😄 Hello, I'm Product Manager
 This section contains portfolios and reviews of hackathons we have participated in so far.
 Please enjoy.